-Each year in late winter and spring, the waters off Eurobodalla's coastline become a thoroughfare for migrating whales, providing some of the best whale watching opportunities in the world.
+Each year, the waters off Eurobodalla’s coastline become a thoroughfare for migrating whales, providing excellent watching opportunities.

-Later in the season, a special sight for whale watchers are the female whales nursing their calves, often cruising just beyond the breakers.
-The pair of them travelling all that distance - one a giant of around 15m and possibly over 50 years old and the other a tiny 4m and just a few weeks old - is a symbol of hope and reassurance for the future.
+Later in the season, female whales and their newborn calves can be spotted cruising, often just beyond the breakers.
+The pair of them travelling all that distance – one a giant of around 15m and possibly over 50 years old and the other a tiny 4m and just a few weeks old – is a symbol of hope and reassurance for the future.